 Tips for Feeding a growing boy with hollow legs – whilst I travel

-OK, so my friend Jakki says to me “and exactly how are you going to feed this growing son of yours whilst you are travelling on a tight budget”?
+OK, so my friend Jakki says to me “and exactly how are you going to feed this growing son of yours while you are traveling on a tight budget?”

 Very good question Jakki, and worth a thought before I go.
 Thus today’s blog.

 I am sure if you ask me after we have been on the road for 6 months, this will not be such a tricky question.
 What is tricky, is that we will have limited oven and stove facilities, and sometimes no refrigeration, and probably definitely no freezer.

 Breakfast – is easy.

 Snacks – again, easy.